 Why join a mastermind?

-You may well ask.
+Yes it’s a serious investment – potentially.
 This is what I love about belonging to a mastermind and what it has done for me:

 - helped me break free of the isolation